iqbaalilmii/incident-response-ctf-practice/README.md

 # incident-response-ctf-practice

-repo for my ctf challenge :)
+hi, welcome, this repo is for my ctf challenges :)